 The bright side to this was that we have two extremely beautiful children.

 Children that most parents only dream of and neither of us could picture pulling them from their home, their school, especially from their mom or dad.

 This is when we knew that we had to suck it up, and try to get along the best we could.
-Luckily, the house (the big nut to crack every month) had become a blessing because of its large size and mother-in-law room downstairs.
+Luckily, the house had become a blessing in disguise because of its large size and mother-in-law room downstairs.
 Our house became a 2 for 1, he downstairs, the kids and me upstairs.
 In the beginning there was a lot of shame, blaming, judging, criticizing one another and making excuses for our lack; not to mention the resentment for our failed attempts of trying to make a business and marriage work.